joelhawksley/identity/components/slides.md

 ^ So imagine listening to it twice, every time you run a set of ten tests.

+^ That might make you write fewer tests!

 ---

-^ When your view tests cost you six seconds per case, that might make you write less of them!

----

-# [fit] ?

-^ So why isn’t testing our views thoroughly a more common practice?

-^ LONG PAUSE

----

 # [fit] Flaws

-^ Believe symptom of several flaw in Rails view layer
+^ This problem is a symptom of several flaws in the Rails view layer.

 ---

 # [fit] What trips you up with Rails views?

-^ In a statistically insignificant survey of the Boulder Ruby group, the number one response to this question was:
+^ In a survey of the Boulder Ruby group, the number one response to this question was:

 ---

 # [fit] Data Flow

 ^ Data flow.

-The risk of running queries in views, such as N+1s or just a particularly expensive lookup, was the most common response.
+---

+# [fit] N + 1

+^ A common data flow error we're probably all familiar with is the good old N + 1, where we accidentally generate an expensive query in a view.

+^ Our example code also has some data flow issues:

 ---